lupyuen/lupyuen.github.io/src/lvgl3.md

 if (iterations == 1) { print(iterations); }
 ```

-We export the JavaScript Function __print__ as we load the WebAssembly Module: [game.js](https://github.com/lupyuen/pinephone-lvgl-zig/blob/main/demo/game.js)
+In our JavaScript, we export the __print__ function as we load the WebAssembly Module: [game.js](https://github.com/lupyuen/pinephone-lvgl-zig/blob/main/demo/game.js)

 ```javascript
 // Export JavaScript Functions to Zig